Record (computer science): History

 The concept of a record can be traced to various types of tables and ledgers used in accounting since remote times.
 The modern notion of records in computer science, with fields of well-defined type and size, was already implicit in 19th century mechanical calculators, such as Babbage's Analytical Engine.

-The original machine-readable medium used for data (as opposed to control) was punch card used for records in the 1890 United States Census: each punch card was a single record.
+The original machine-readable medium used for data (as opposed to control) was the punch card used for records in the 1890 United States census: each punch card was a single record.
 Compare the journal entry from 1880 and the punch card from 1895.
 Records were well-established in the first half of the 20th century, when most data processing was done using punched cards.
-Typically each record of a data file would be recorded in one punched card, with specific columns assigned to specific fields.
-Generally, a record was the smallest unit that could be read in from external storage (e.g. card reader, tape or disk).
-The contents of punchcard-style records were originally called "unit records" because since punchcards had pre-determined document lengths.
+Typically, each record of a data file would be recorded on one punched card, with specific columns assigned to specific fields.
+Generally, a record was the smallest unit that could be read from external storage (e.g., card reader, tape, or disk).
+The contents of punchcard-style records were originally called "unit records" because punchcards had pre-determined document lengths.
 When storage systems became more advanced with the use of hard drives and magnetic tape, variable-length records became the standard.
 A variable-length record is a record in which the size of the record in bytes is approximately equal to the sum of the sizes of its fields.
 This was not possible to do before more advanced storage hardware was invented because all of the punchcards had to conform to pre-determined document lengths that the computer could read, since at the time the cards had to be physically fed into a machine.

 Most machine language implementations and early assembly languages did not have special syntax for records, but the concept was available (and extensively used) through the use of index registers, indirect addressing, and self-modifying code.
 Some early computers, such as the IBM 1620, had hardware support for delimiting records and fields, and special instructions for copying such records.

 The concept of records and fields was central in some early file sorting and tabulating utilities, such as IBM's Report Program Generator (RPG).